-I pledge to support EVERY New Mexico Republican who wins the party’s nomination in 2020, and I will actively encourage their election to the offices they seek.
-Backing independent and Libertarian candidates only do one thing: takes away a vote from Republicans, who desperately need to win this election.
+I pledge to support EVERY New Mexico Republican who wins the party’s nomination in 2020.
+Backing independent and Libertarian candidates only does one thing: steals votes from Republicans, who desperately need to win this election.

 Right now, I urge all Republican candidates and their paid surrogates, including Mark Ronchetti, to take this pledge as well, to prove that they too support the Republican Party, and would do nothing to hinder other Republicans from election to office, especially that of President Donald J. Trump.
 This is what party unity looks like, and all Republicans, despite their personal vendettas against party leadership should work to support their party —especially its leaders—to make New Mexico a better place.